aiken-lang/aiken/CONTRIBUTING.md

    ***

+   > Tip: if you have nix installed, you can run `nix develop` to take advantage of the projects dev-shell flake.
+This will provide any needed tools and dependencies in a reproducible way.

    If everything runs fine without any errors you're good to go.
 If you do run into any errors please come chat with us on [Discord (#aiken)](https://discord.gg/Vc3x8N9nz2)

    Coding standards are enforced using CI.
 Make sure to configure your editor to pick them up.
 As an example, if you're using VSCode, please use the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
 Then turn on format on save and map `check` to `clippy` in the VSCode settings.
 Any clippy or formatting errors will cause CI to fail.